xwiki/xwiki-docker/README.md

 The goal is to provide a production-ready XWiki system running in Docker.
 This is why:

 -	The OS is based on Debian and not on some smaller-footprint distribution like Alpine
 -	Several containers are used with Docker Compose: one for the DB and another for XWiki + Servlet container.
-This allows the ability to run them on different machines for example.
+This provides the ability to run them on different machines for example.

 # How to use this image

 You should first install [Docker](https://www.docker.com/) on your machine.

-Then there are several options:
+Then, there are several options:

-1. Pull the xwiki image from DockerHub.
+1. Pull the `xwiki` image from DockerHub.
 2. Get the [sources of this project](https://github.com/xwiki-contrib/docker-xwiki) and build them.

 ## Pulling an existing image